Things To Do on Cape Cod

 Martha's Vineyard and Nantucket are not mandatory, but one ferry move can make a longer Cape trip feel wider and more intentional.

-Lighthouse lane
+Lighthouse choice

-Use this when the Cape wants ocean views, dunes, lookouts, and a more scenic version of the region than just parking-lot beach time.
+Choose this when the Cape wants ocean views, dunes, lookouts, and a more scenic version of the region than just parking-lot beach time.

-Harbor-town lane
+Harbor-town choice

-Use this when the trip wants shops, seafood, boats, and a more human-scale New England town rhythm between the beach blocks.
+Choose this when the trip wants shops, seafood, boats, and a more human-scale New England town rhythm between the beach blocks.

-Road-trip lane
+Road-trip choice

-Use this when the Cape is part of a bigger route and the real question is how much of the peninsula should earn time on this trip.
+Choose this when the Cape is part of a bigger route and the real question is how much of the peninsula should earn time on this trip.

 Book tours and activities

-Browse tour and activity options from our partners that fit this guide and area.
+Browse tours and activity options that fit this trip.

 Cape Cod whale watching tours